shaundon/personal-best-website/press-kit.markdown

 * App Clip support
 * Turn your workouts into nice-looking custom images to share on social media
 * Privacy first – workouts stay on your iPhone and I don't sell your data.
 No account or signup is required either
-* Inexpensive one-time purchase to unlock Personal Best Pro
+* Inexpensive subscription to unlock Personal Best Pro

 [See more on Personal Best's product page &raquo;](/)